zeljkoobrenovic/grounded-architecture/_posts/2023-01-03-appendix-quotes.markdown

 </div>

 <div class="favorite-quote">
-Your organization has to <b>earn its way to an effective an architecture practice</b>.
+Your organization has to <b>earn its way to an effective architecture practice</b>.
 You can’t just plug some architects into the current mess and expect it to solve all your problems.
 <div class="author">-Gregor Hophe</div>
 </div>